AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ps aux | grep php
 ```

-Additional ways of confirming that Application Server is running include:
+Additional ways to confirm that Application Server is running include:

 * Check the `/var/log/magento-server.log` file for entries that are related to processed GraphQL requests.
 * Try to connect to the HTTP port that Application Server runs on.
 For example: `curl -g 'http://localhost:9501/graph`.